Gordon Onslow Ford: Inverness

 In 1957, Onslow Ford and Johnson acquired a large body of virgin woodlands in the hills of Inverness, California.
-Ten years later they gave the majority of the land to the Nature Conservancy for the sake of preserving the land.
-At this time, Onslow Ford began writing and in 1964 he published his first book entitled Painting in the Instant.
+Ten years later they gave the majority of the land to the Nature Conservancy for the sake of preserving it.
+At this time, Onslow Ford began writing and, in 1964, he published his first book entitled Painting in the Instant.
 Johnson died in 1976 as he was working on his second book, Creation, which was published in 1978.
 In 1977, he had a major retrospective of his work at the Oakland Museum of California.
 After this, he assumed a more solitary life, focusing more deeply on his painting.

-In 1989, he met Fariba Bogzaran, an artist, lucid dream researcher and faculty member at John F. Kennedy University.
+In 1989, he met Fariba Bogzaran, an artist, lucid dream researcher, and faculty member at John F. Kennedy University.
 They began a series of dialogues on arts and consciousness.
-In her research, Bogzaran found a connection between Onslow Ford's paintings, lucid dreaming and meditation.
+In her research, Bogzaran found a connection between Onslow Ford's paintings, lucid dreaming, and meditation.
 Onslow Ford collaborated with her on several of his books including Insights (1991), Ecomorphology (1994) and Once Upon a Time (1999).

-In 1998, Onslow Ford, Bogzaran and Robert Anthoine co-founded the non-profit organization, Lucid Art Foundation in order to explore the relationship between art, consciousness and nature through art exhibitions, publications and seminars for artists.
+In 1998, Onslow Ford, Bogzaran, and Robert Anthoine cofounded the nonprofit organization Lucid Art Foundation in order to explore the relationship between art, consciousness, and nature through art exhibitions, publications, and seminars for artists.

 Exhibitions

-In the past decade, Onslow Ford has had several retrospectives and solo exhibitions in the United States, Germany, Chile and Spain.
-In 1996, he inaugurated the John F. Kennedy University Arts and Consciousness Gallery and M.F.A. program in Berkeley, California and received an honorary doctorate degree in Fine Arts from the university in 1997.
-His paintings are in the collections of the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, the Tate Britain, M. H. de Young Memorial Museum, Oakland Museum of California, San Francisco Museum of Modern Art and the Los Angeles County Museum of Art.
-In 2010 Francis M. Naumann Fine Art showed Paintings and Works on Paper: 1939-1951, the first solo show of Onslow Ford's work in New York since 1946.
+In the 1990s,Onslow Ford has had several retrospectives and solo exhibitions in the United States, Germany, Chile, and Spain.
+In 1996, he inaugurated the John F. Kennedy University Arts and Consciousness Gallery and M.F.A. program in Berkeley, California, and received an honorary doctorate degree in Fine Arts from the university in 1997.
+His paintings are in the collections of the Whitney Museum of American Art, the Solomon R. Guggenheim Museum, the Tate Britain, de Young Museum, Oakland Museum of California, San Francisco Museum of Modern Art, and the Los Angeles County Museum of Art.
+In 2010, Francis M. Naumann Fine Art showed Paintings and Works on Paper: 1939-1951, the first solo show of Onslow Ford's work in New York since 1946.

 Onslow Ford died peacefully in his home on 9 November 2003.
 He was 90.
 He left his legacy to the Lucid Art Foundation.